cschneid-the-elder/mapa/cobol/readme.md

 The file indicated by the `-out` option is a comma separated value (CSV) file containing the "library", caller name, type of call, and called module name.
 "Library" in this context is the last node of the path to the file, which I would hope has been named for the library from which the members have been downloaded.

-Please note that the type of call may be CALLBYIDENTIFIER which may be a static call or a dynamic call depending on your compile options.
+Please note that the type of call may be CALLBYLITERAL which may be a static call or a dynamic call depending on your compile options.

 ### Build/Execution Environment